 There are a couple of things you need to know before you start the Kiln installation for baking.

-- This installer will run on MacOS Catalina only, it will not work for the earlier versions.
+- This installer will run on MacOS Catalina or later, it will not work for the earlier versions.

 - Installation will require you to reboot your computer.